 On average, those new to online consulting jobs charge around $175 per hour.
-Some consultants charge as low as $50 an hour, while others have $500/hour or higher rates.
+Some consultants charge as low as $50 an hour, while others have $500 per hour or higher rates.
 As you might guess, online consulting jobs do not have uniform rates.

-Consultants compute their fees by doubling hourly wage, using daily rate, quoting per-project, quoting per-performance, going by industry rates, and so on.
+Consultants compute their fees by doubling their hourly wages, using daily rates, quoting per-project, quoting per-performance, going by industry rates, and so on.

 Launched in 2012, this website focuses on start-ups, so the experts they need must have knowledge in entrepreneurship, start-ups, business processes, and so on.
 Here’s how Clarity works:

-- Experts create a profile with a per-minute and hourly rate included ($60/hour is the minimum hourly rate and experts can control this rate)
+- Experts create a profile with a per-minute and hourly rate included ($60 per hour is the minimum hourly rate and experts can control this rate)

-- Clients find an expert and set-up 3 calls (specifying 3 different date/time when they’re available)
+- Clients find an expert and set up 3 calls (specifying 3 different dates and times when they’re available)

-- If an expert thinks he/she can handle the question/inquiry, the expert chooses a meeting schedule ideal for him/her and accepts the job
+- If an expert thinks they can handle the question/inquiry, the expert chooses a meeting schedule ideal for them and accepts the job

-- Client confirms the conference schedule, connects and pays the expert’s per-minute rate
+- The client confirms the conference schedule, connects with the expert, and pays the per-minute rate

 Clarity charges the expert a 15% fee for successful jobs.

-- Experts join (for free) and fill-up their profile, attach resume, and other credentials.
-As an expert, you can also import your LinkedIn profile instead and set you hourly rate.
+- Experts join (for free) and fill out your profile, attach your résumé, and other credentials.
+As an expert, you can also import your LinkedIn profile instead and set your hourly rate.

 - ExpertConnect will contact you (or other experts) when a client requests a consultation.
 You will be notified via e-mail.

-- Experts have last say—they can accept or decline the consultation.
+- Experts have the last say—they can accept or decline the consultation.

 Your compensation will be based on the hourly rate you set and the projects you accepted.
 Experts have to send ExpertConnect an invoice to receive consultation fees incurred.